-Professor; Department Representative for Psychology majors & minors
+Professor and Chair; Department Representative for Psychology majors & minors

 Generally speaking, Dr. Demaree’s research interests involve the interaction between emotional (“hot”) and cognitive (“cold”) processing.

 Dr. Demaree is currently investigating how different cognitive variables – both trait (e.g., working memory capacity) and state (abstract/global versus concrete/local processing) – influence people’s automatic reactions to emotional stimuli (mostly “approach” emotions to appetitive stimuli), as well as their ability to control emotional responses.
 Reciprocally, he is also interested in how emotion regulation (e.g., reappraisal) alters people’s automatic motivational responses to emotional (mostly appetitive) stimuli and global/local focus.

 Schedule an appointment with Dr. Demaree